Science Explains Why Introverts Have a Love-Hate Relationship With Socializing

 As we commiserate, we deepen our bonds, and I get the amazing feeling that I’m not going through life alone.
 My friends let me vent, teach me to laugh, and help me move on from the past.
 We talk about our children, our marriages, our mothers-in-law, and everything in between.
 We talk about our struggles and victories, our hopes and failures, our fears and dreams, and who we want to become in the future.
 For me, having friends and staying close to them is so fulfilling.

-Why do I lie in bed and dread the next time I might run into one of my friends at the grocery store and be forced into small talk?
+Why do I lie in bed and dread the next time I might run into one of my friends at the grocery store and be forced to make small talk

-Why do I feel squeamish thinking about the thousands of words thrown about carelessly that night?
+Why do I feel squeamish just thinking about the thousands of words that I threw around carelessly that night?

 In other words, how can I love my friends but at the same time dread being around them?